natarmr/OpenNote/README.md

 ![New Notebook](docs/assets/list.png)

-In a world dominated by Artificial Intelligence, having the ability to think 🧠 and acquire new knowledge 💡, is a skill that should not be a privilege for a few, nor restricted to a single provider.
+In a world dominated by Artificial Intelligence, having the ability to think and acquire new knowledge , is a skill that should not be a privilege for a few, nor restricted to a single provider.

 **Open Notebook empowers you to:**
-- 🔒 **Control your data** - Keep your research private and secure
+- **Control your data** - Keep your research private and secure
-- 🤖 **Choose your AI models** - Support for 18+ providers including OpenAI, Anthropic, Ollama, LM Studio, and more
+- **Choose your AI models** - Support for 5+ providers including OpenAI, Anthropic, Ollama, LM Studio, and more
-- 📚 **Organize multi-modal content** - PDFs, videos, audio, web pages, and more
+- **Organize multi-modal content** - PDFs, videos, audio, web pages, and more
-- 🎙️ **Generate professional podcasts** - Advanced multi-speaker podcast generation
-- 🔍 **Search intelligently** - Full-text and vector search across all your content
+- **Search intelligently** - Full-text and vector search across all your content
-- 💬 **Chat with context** - AI conversations powered by your research
+- **Chat with context** - AI conversations powered by your research
-- 🌐 **Multi-language UI** - English, Portuguese, Chinese (Simplified & Traditional), Japanese, Russian, and Bengali support

-Learn more about our project at [https://www.open-notebook.ai](https://www.open-notebook.ai)

 ---